kennytilton/web-mx/doc/intro-a-counter.md

     (div (mapv (fn [idx] (span (str idx "...")))
       (range (mget (fmu :a-counter me) :count)))))).  ;; <======
 ```
+The counter display will change when the counter changes, but we need the next example to change the counter.

 #### 3. Omnipotence
 Any handler can navigate to any property to change it, with all dependencies being updated before the MSET! or MSWAP! call returns.